abra-code/NotarizeApp/README.md

 Notarize wraps the Apple toolchain (`codesign`, `xcrun notarytool`, `stapler`) in a single document window: drop or open a `.app`, pick a credential profile, and click **Notarize**.
 Each app being notarized gets its own window; a secondary sheet handles credential setup.

-Notarize is built on the [OMC](https://abracode.com) framework with an ActionUI declarative UI engine.
-The UI is defined in `Contents/Resources/Base.lproj/`; all logic runs as POSIX shell scripts in `Contents/Resources/Scripts/`, shelling out to the system signing and notary tools.
-Notary output (JSON or plist) is parsed natively by OMC's `plister` tool, so no embedded interpreter is needed.

 ---

 ## Requirements